BorzovVictor/SpaAuthWithCookies/Readme.md

-﻿# Example projects for having an users signing in using an External Login Provider in an Angular application with ASP.NET Core as its back-end
+﻿# Example project for having an users signing in using an External Login Provider in an Angular application with ASP.NET Core as its back-end

 The Angular project is located in `ApiCookiesAuth\ClientApp\`.